jongpie/NebulaCacheManager/README.md

 # Nebula Cache Manager

-A scalable & configurable cache management system for Apex developers.
+A flexible cache management system for Salesforce Apex developers.
+Built to be scalable & configurable.